python/cpython/Doc/library/ctypes.rst

    ValueError: too many initializers
    >>>

 You can, however, build much more complicated structures.
-Structures can itself contain other structures by using a structure as a field type.
+A structure can itself contain other structures by using a structure as a field type.

 Here is a RECT structure which contains two POINTs named *upperleft* and *lowerright*::